Chart Color Schemes

 Bouldercombe hosts an older demographic, ranking in the top quartile nationwide

 Bouldercombe's median age is 46 years, which is significantly higher than Rest of Qld's 41 and the national average of 38 years.
-Compared to Rest of Qld, Bouldercombe has a higher percentage of residents aged 55-64 (17.2%) but fewer residents aged 25-34 (7.4%).
-This 55-64 concentration is well above the national figure of 11.2%.
-Between the 2016 and 2021 Census, the percentage of Bouldercombe's population aged 65 to 74 increased from 13.7% to 15.5%, while the percentage of residents aged 5 to 14 decreased from 13.4% to 11.9%.
-By 2041, Bouldercombe is projected to experience notable changes in its age composition.
-The 75 to 84 age group is expected to grow by 56%, reaching 191 people from 122.
-This demographic shift will be led by residents aged 65 and older, who are anticipated to represent 72% of the population growth.
-Conversely, both the 5 to 14 and 45 to 54 age groups are projected to decrease in number.
+Compared to Rest of Qld, Bouldercombe has a higher percentage of residents aged 55-64 (17.2%), but fewer residents aged 25-34 (7.4%).
+This concentration of 55-64 year-olds is well above the national average of 11.2%.
+Between the 2021 Census and now, the population aged 65 to 74 has grown from 13.7% to 15.5%, while the percentage of residents aged 5 to 14 has declined from 13.4% to 11.9%.
+By 2041, Bouldercombe's age composition is expected to shift notably.
+The number of residents aged 75 to 84 is projected to grow by 56%, reaching 191 from 122.
+This demographic aging will continue as residents aged 65 and older represent 72% of anticipated growth.
+Conversely, both the 5 to 14 and 45 to 54 age groups are expected to decrease in number.